 If your dog is drinking from a water source on the trail, then only let them drink from filtered, clean flowing water.
 To avoid any waterborne illnesses, don’t let them drink from water sources near livestock or from anything stagnant.

 Just think, if you wouldn’t drink it, then your dog shouldn’t either.

 Not Drinking Water?

-From time to time dogs can be incredibly stubborn when it comes to lapping up water on the trail.
+From time to time dogs can decline to drink water on the trail.
 Put their water dish in front of them and they’ll downright turn their head away.
 Rather than assuming they’re being difficult, remember that if they are hot, it’s often not a good thing for them to drink immediately.